Investors searching for reasons to increase their exposure to international markets need look no further than the booming European economy.

 “Authorities have been pushing policies that encourage and incentivize domestic companies to compete with global companies,” says investment analyst Laura Nelson Carney.
 “In that sense, biopharma is a little different than other industries in China that have been flagged as the next potential targets in line for heightened regulatory scrutiny.”

 Here’s one more potentially compelling reason to look outside the U.S.: At some point, the decade-long dollar bull market will come to an end.
-Capital Group fixed income portfolio manager Thomas Høgh thinks that point will come in 2022.
+Thomas Høgh, one of the portfolio managers for Capital Group World Bond FundTM (Canada), thinks that point will come in 2022.

 The primary reason is the rising “twin deficits,” Høgh says.

 The twin deficits are the U.S. budget deficit and the U.S. current account deficit.
-The budget deficit reached $2.8 trillion this year, the second highest amount on record.
-The current account deficit — which measures the flow of goods, services and investments into and out of the country — rose to a 14-year high of $190.3 billion in the second quarter of 2021.
+The budget deficit reached US$2.8 trillion this year, the second-highest amount on record.
+The current account deficit — which measures the flow of goods, services and investments into and out of the country — rose to a 14-year high of US$190.3 billion in the second quarter of 2021.

 These deficits have plagued the U.S. for years and are expected to grow even faster as the U.S. government seeks to ramp up spending on infrastructure, education, health care and climate change initiatives.